Skip to content

 2. Occasional backtracking => better final correctness => again, higher reward.

 No one explicitly told it to do sub-step verification.
 RL, especially with GRPO’s batch-based comparison, reinforced any expansions in reasoning that led to more consistent final answers.
-Over repeated updates, the policy distribution skewed toward these emergent solutions—leading to surprisingly sophisticated CoT behaviors.
+Over repeated updates, the policy distribution skewed toward these emergent solutions and became more consistent at self-checking.

 Distillation: Compressing Big Reasoning into Smaller Models